CSUFSlater/csufslater.github.io/index.md

 This is my home page!
 My name is Luka Slater and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.
-I have been a self-taught software engineer for the past 4 years as I have been doing occasional freelance work for others but also creating small projects for myself such as webpage automation, anti-cheat reverse engineering, and using AI recognition with yolo-v8.
+I have been a self-taught software engineer for the past 4 years as I have been doing occasional freelance work for others but also creating small projects for myself such as webpage automation, anti-cheat reverse engineering in C++, and using AI recognition with yolo-v8 in Python.
 Over the years I have gotten to code in Python, C++, C#, Javascript/NodeJS, and HTML.

 ## Computer Science Projects